jaredeh/ruby_jenkins_api_client/README.md

 # ruby_jenkins_api_client
 Docker image and helpers for working with jenkins_api_client gem

-The jenkins_api_client gem is not a trivial install, it requires building native extensions which don't always work.
-To deal with that the Dockerfile included here is set to build a docker image that has the gem installed.
+*Dockerfile* creates a docker image that has the jenkins_api_client gem installed.
 You can use this image to run local ruby scripts that access a jenkins server.
+The gem is not a trivial install, it requires building native extensions which don't always work so I found using a container to be easier than installing the right ruby and deps on various workstations.

 *ruby_jenkins* can be installed or run locally an is just a helper to run the docker image.